KRR-Oxford/DeepOnto/docs/bio-ml.md

 </small>
 </center>

 The file structure for the download datasets (from Zenodo) is also simplified this year to accommodate the changes.
 Detailed structure is presented in the following figure.

 <br/>
 <p align="center">
   <img alt="deeponto" src="../images/bio-ml-oaei-2023" height="420" style="width: 70%;">
 </p>

+Remarks on this figure:
+- For equivalence matching, the global matching evaluation should be performed on `refs_equiv/full.tsv` in the unsupervised setting and on `refs_equiv/test.tsv` with `refs_equiv/train.tsv` set to null reference mappings in the semi-supervised setting.
+The local ranking evaluation should be performed on `refs_equiv/test.cands.tsv` for both settings.
+- For subsumption matching, the local ranking evaluation should be performed on `refs_equiv/test.cands.tsv` and the training mapping set `refs_subs/train.tsv` is optional.
+- The `test.cands.tsv` file in the Bio-LLM sub-track is different from the main track ones.
+See [OAEI Bio-LLM 2023](#oaei-bio-llm-2023) for more information and how to evaluate on it.

 ## OAEI Bio-LLM 2023

 As Large Language Models (LLMs) are trending in the AI community, we formulate a special sub-track for evaluating LLM-based OM systems.
-For efficient and insightful evaluation, we select two small yet representative subsets from the NCIT-DOID and SNOMED-FMA (Body) datasets, each consisting of 50 **matched** and 50 **unmatched** class pairs.
+However, evaluating LLMs with the current OM datasets can be time and resource intensive.
+To yield insightful results prior to full implementation, we leverage two challenging subsets extracted from the NCIT-DOID and the SNOMED-FMA (Body) equivalence matching datasets.

-We have evaluated some LLMs with several settings and submitted a poster paper.
-The results and more detail about this track will be released when the paper review is finished.
+For each original dataset, we first randomly select 50 **matched** concept pairs from ground truth mappings, but **excluding pairs that can be aligned** with direct string matching (i.e., having at least one shared label) to restrict the efficacy of conventional lexical matching.
+Next, with a fixed source ontology class, we further select 99 unmatched target ontology classes, thus forming a total of 100 candidate mappings (inclusive of the ground truth mapping).
+This selection is guided by the sub-word inverted index-based idf scores as in the BERTMap paper (see [BERTMap tutorial](../bertmap) for more details), which are capable of producing target ontology concepts lexically akin to the fixed source concept.
+We finally randomly choose 50 source concepts that **do not have a matched target concept** according to the ground truth mappings, and create 100 candidate mappings for each.
+Therefore, each subset comprises 50 source ontology concepts with a match and 50 without.
+Each concept is associated with 100 candidate mappings, culminating in a total extraction of 10,000, i.e., (50+50)*100, concept pairs.

+### Evaluation

+From all the 10,000 concept pairs in a given subset, the OM system is expected to predict the true mappings, which can be compared against the 50 available ground truth mappings using
+Precision, Recall, and F-score.
+Given that each source concept is associated with 100 candidate mappings, we can calculate ranking-based metrics based on their scores.
+Specifically, we calculate Hits@1$^{+}$ for the 50 matched source concepts, counting a hit when the top-ranked candidate mapping is a ground truth mapping.
+The MRR$^{+}$ score is also computed for these matched source concepts, summing the inverses of the ground truth mappings' relative ranks among candidate mappings.
+For the 50 unmatched source concepts, we compute Hits@1$^{-}$, considering a hit when the top-ranked candidate mapping is deemed as a negative mapping by the model.